Slow progress reported in talks as GM strike enters 3rd day

 If the strike ends soon, GM will be able to crank up production to make up for lost production time and mitigate some of the losses.
 But if it lasts more than a week, it will start to affect production in Canada and Mexico, putting more pressure on GM’s inventory.
 If supplies dwindle, consumers may go to other brands, costing GM sales and market share.

+GM and the union are negotiating at a time of troubling uncertainty for the U.S. auto industry.

 GM is facing weakening sales, a deteriorating global economy and an unpredictable trade war as it tries to keep its labor costs in check through 2023.
-But workers are looking at GM’s fat profits of more than $30 billion during the past five years, and they want a bigger share.
+But workers want a bigger share of GM’s healthy profits, which totaled more than $30 billion in the past five years.

+Driven up by the longest economic expansion in American history, auto sales appear to have peaked and are heading down.
+Long-term challenges also loom: GM and other carmakers are struggling to make the transition to electric vehicles.

+Gary Chaison, professor emeritus of industrial relations at Clark University in Massachusetts, expects the strike to end within a week.
+He sees it as more of a message to show how effective the union is, especially for nonunion workers who might be asked to join the UAW.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.